 People with inverse psoriasis often have another form, like plaque psoriasis, on other parts of their bodies.
 While raised lesions of dry, scaly skin — a key sign of plaque psoriasis — often cover large sections of your body, inverse psoriasis tends to appear in smaller patches.

 Inverse psoriasis can appear in different locations.
 It may look different depending on a person’s skin tone.

 Inverse psoriasis is known for its red, shiny, smooth rash.
 On darker skin, it may look dark purple, brown, or darker than the surrounding skin.

 Unlike the scales, pustular spots, and crusting skin associated with other forms of psoriasis, the rash caused by inverse psoriasis is neither raised nor dry.

 You’re also at risk of developing a yeast infection in the skin folds due to the moist environment.
 The red lesions generally cover very large areas within your skin folds.

 Inverse psoriasis is caused by an abnormality in your immune system, just like other autoimmune diseases.
-However, moisture (in the form of sweating) and friction are secondary causes of this particular type of psoriasis.
+But moisture (in the form of sweating) and friction can trigger the symptoms of this type of psoriasis.

-Topical creams rather than ointments, which are types of medication that you rub into your skin, are the first-line treatment method for inverse psoriasis.
+Topical creams, types of medication that you rub into your skin, are the first-line treatment method for inverse psoriasis.